photoangell/provejs-jquery/README.md

 	- **Type**: - booleanator,
 	- **Required:** - false,
 	- **Default:** - true,
 	- **Description:** - determines if validation should happen when the intercept handler is invoked.
+If you want the form to submit without validation then set this to a value of false (see [booleanator](#booleanator)) or your code could just call `form.submit()'.
 - ` enabled`
 	- **Type**: - booleanator,
 	- **Required**: false,